webbrouwer/expenses_overview/readme.md

  ## TODO

-- [x] fix init file with clean DB structure :-)
 - [ ] make table names in db-actions variables
-- [x] fix recursive adding when switching months
 - [ ] make custom adding expense category possible
-- [ ] create delete function for expense
 - [ ] fix month counting, include years.
 - [ ] feedback for empty of faults in add expense form
+- [ ] Add accounts and login
+- [ ] Deploy to the world!
+- [x] create delete function for expense
+- [x] fix recursive adding when switching months
+- [x] fix init file with clean DB structure :-)
 - [x] display message if no data is present for selected month view